 a historic building and social gathering spot in Lockport, Illinois, where Trinity hosts events for people it serves.
 It is also open to the community for special events.
 The Branch: Well-Being and Enrichment Center and Trinity's medical clinic relocate

 to a spacious building at the border of Joliet and New Lenox.
 In a portion of the same building, Trinity's Technology Enhancing Capabilities (TEC) Lab opens, helping people find assistive technology solutions to everyday problems.
 In addition, Trinity

 breaks ground on a new supportive housing development in Northlake.
-Art Dykstra launches the Trinity Consulting Group.
+Art Dykstra launches the Cherry Hill Consulting Group.